 This shortcrust pastry is the ideal base for creating fragrant and crumbly cookies, perfect for any occasion.
-Not only for Christmas, but you can customize them for birthdays, parties, or any special event.
-You can decorate them with sugar paste, add a layer of jam, cover them with chocolate, or sprinkle them with cocoa.
-With just a few ingredients and a simple process, you’ll get cookies that maintain their shape and captivate with their delicate taste.
+Not just for Christmas, but you can customize them for birthdays, parties, or any special event.
+You can decorate them with fondant, add a layer of jam, cover them with chocolate, or sprinkle them with cocoa.
+With a few ingredients and a simple procedure, you will get cookies that maintain their shape and captivate with their delicate flavor.

 - Rest time: 1 Hour